Spinal cord: Segments

-The grey column, (as three regions of grey columns) in the center of the cord, is shaped like a butterfly and consists of cell bodies of interneurons, motor neurons, neuroglia cells and unmyelinated axons.
-The anterior and posterior grey column present as projections of the grey matter and are also known as the horns of the spinal cord.
-Together, the grey columns and the gray commissure form the "grey H."
+The grey columns, (three regions of grey matter) in the center of the cord, is shaped like a butterfly and consists of cell bodies of interneurons, motor neurons, neuroglia cells and unmyelinated axons.
+The anterior and posterior grey columns present as projections of grey matter and are also known as the horns of the spinal cord.

 The white matter is located outside of the grey matter and consists almost totally of myelinated motor and sensory axons.
-"Columns" of white matter carry information either up or down the spinal cord.
+Columns of white matter known as funiculi carry information either up or down the spinal cord.

 The spinal cord proper terminates in a region called the conus medullaris, while the pia mater continues as an extension called the filum terminale, which anchors the spinal cord to the coccyx.
 The cauda equina ("horse's tail") is a collection of nerves inferior to the conus medullaris that continue to travel through the vertebral column to the coccyx.
 The cauda equina forms because the spinal cord stops growing in length at about age four, even though the vertebral column continues to lengthen until adulthood.
 This results in sacral spinal nerves originating in the upper lumbar region.
 For that reason, the spinal cord occupies only two-thirds of the vertebral canal.
-The inferior part of the vertebral canal is filled with cerebrospinal fluid (CSF) and the space is called the lumbar cistern.
+The inferior part of the vertebral canal is filled with cerebrospinal fluid and the space is called the lumbar cistern.

-Within the Central Nervous System (CNS), nerve cell bodies are generally organized into functional clusters, called nuclei.
-Axons within the CNS are grouped into tracts.
+Within the central nervous system (CNS), nerve cell bodies are generally organized into functional clusters, called nuclei, their axons are grouped into tracts.

 There are 31 spinal cord nerve segments in a human spinal cord: